dnsnguy08/e_commerce_back_end/README.md

   - Express

-Database Models
+Database Models <br>
 Four databse models were created to to mimic a E-commerce backend.

-Associations
+Associations <br>
-Using Sequelize, association methods were used to build relationships between the models:
+Using Sequelize, association methods were used to build relationships between the models: <br>
-Product belongs to Category, as a category can have multiple products but a product can only belong to one category.
+Product belongs to Category, as a category can have multiple products but a product can only belong to one category.<br>
-Category has many Product models.
+Category has many Product models.<br>
 Product belongs to many Tag models.
-Using the ProductTag through model, allow products to have multiple tags and tags to have many products.
+Using the ProductTag through model, allow products to have multiple tags and tags to have many products.<br>
-Tag belongs to many Product models.
+Tag belongs to many Product models.<br>

 API Routes were then created to Perform RESTful CRUD Operations.